 4. Connect with team members

-As a manager, getting to know each of your team members at an individual level is quite essential.
+As a manager, getting to know each of your team members individually is essential.
 Each member of your team has different traits, skills, and interests.
 Gaining knowledge of particular things will help you bond with them well.

-When you connect with them, you will be able to match each member of the team with the right task.
-Further, enhancing their productivity and elevating job satisfaction.
+When you connect with them, you will match each member of the team with the right task—further enhancing their productivity and elevating job satisfaction.
 This, in turn, reduces the risk factors of team members getting frustrated with their job and making workflow smoother within the team.

 5. Encourage Contributions

 Ask your team members to come up with innovative plans and ideas so that everyone can contribute as a unit.
-Organize a brainstorming session where collaborative sharing of opinions can be practiced.
-When your team and yourself work collaboratively, problem-solving becomes more natural, and the effectiveness of the team increases.
+Organize a brainstorming session will allow collaborative sharing of opinions.
+When your team and yourself work collaboratively, problem-solving becomes more natural, and the team's effectiveness increases.

 6. Practice Feedback

 Successful teams work around a sound feedback system where they continuously get an update about their progress.
-A working feedback system provides teams continuous reports on where they need to work on the most and how they can improve themselves — further increasing their work efficiency and productivity.
+A working feedback system provides teams continuous reports on where they need to work on the most and improve themselves — further increasing their work efficiency and productivity.

 7. Providing them a good work environment